Most people in Park City, Utah, know the name Sam Jackenthal, who lived a short 16 years but left a big impact on anyone who knew him.

 “He had a great perception of where his body was, even in the air.
 But he was also athletically driven.
 If he was going to learn a trick, he’d do it 100 times,” Ron explains.

-When he was 15, Same won the overall combined title at the U.S. Junior Freestyle Championship, and he was also a top-ranked inline skater internationally.
+At age 15, Sam was the U.S. ski champion for men 18 and under.
+He also won the overall combined title at the U.S. Junior Freestyle Championship and was a top-ranked inline skater internationally.
 Certainly, Sam was riding high, and his future looked bright.

 Then Sam got the opportunity of a lifetime—the chance to train in Australia at the Perisher Resort.
 It was a full-circle moment for him—he’d written a story at age 6 that foretold that someday, he’d “be a professional skier in Australia and live with the kangaroos.”